Regulatory Framework

 Investors who decide to establish a legal entity in Vietnam may select one of the following types of enterprise structures:

-• Limited liability company (“LLC”) that may have a single member (“SM-LLC”) or multiple members (up to a maximum of 50) (“MM-LLC”).
+• Limited liability companies (“LLC”) that may have a single member/shareholder (“SM-LLC”) or multiple members (up to a maximum of 50) (“MM-LLC”).
 A single investor can only set up an SM-LLC.
-If there are two or more owners, an MM-LLC must be chosen.
+If there are two or more owners, an MM-LLC must be chosen;

-• Shareholding (joint stock) companies (“JSC”) must have a minimum of three shareholders whose liability is limited to their capital contribution.
-The company is allowed to issue ordinary shares as well as preference shares.
-The management structure follows international standards and is based on a general meeting of shareholders, a board of management, a general director and an inspection committee.
+• Shareholding (joint stock) companies (“JSC”) must have a minimum of three shareholders.
+The company is allowed to issue shares (including common and preference shares).
+The management structure follows international standards and is based on a general meeting of shareholders, a board of management, a general director, and for certain cases, an inspection committee;

-• Unlimited or limited liability partnership.
-A partnership requires at least two individuals to act as general partners (i.e. partners who are liable with their private assets for debts incurred by the partnership).
-This usually rules a partnership out as a suitable investment vehicle.
+• Unlimited or limited liability partnerships.
+A partnership requires at least two individuals to act as general partners (i.e., partners who are liable with their private assets for debts incurred by the partnership).
+This usually rules a partnership out as a suitable investment vehicle; and

-An LLC or a JSC is likely to be the most appropriate structure for investors, especially for foreign investors who want to set up a JV or a WFIE in Vietnam.
+A WFIE in the form of an LLC or a JSC is the most common corporate form of foreign investors in Vietnam.
 Both LLC and JSC forms shield their owners from liabilities incurred by the LLC or JSC.
-This means that owners may lose the capital that they contributed or committed to contribute to the LLC or JSC, but are not liable for other assets for debts of the LLC or JSC.
+This means that owners may lose the capital that they contributed to the LLC or JSC but are not liable for the debts of the LLC or JSC.

 Related Chapters